My Current Green Cleaning Routine

 Glass Spray Bottles: Sally’s Organics Glass Spray Bottles are glass, white and chic!

 Bathroom Spray: GreenShield Organic USDA Certified Organic Bathroom Cleaner or my DIY Bathroom Cleaner

 Toilet Cleaner: DIY Toilet Bombs or Thrive Market Toilet Cleaner, Tea Tree & Eucalyptus

 Toilet Paper: Seventh Generation 100% Recycled Toilet Paper

-Laundry Detergent: Grab Green Natural 3-in-1 Laundry Detergent Pods, Lavender with Vanilla or Molly Suds Laundry Powder, or ATTITUDE’s laundry detergent (I also love ATTITUDE’s baby bath)–smells amazing!
+Laundry Detergent: Grab Green Natural 3-in-1 Laundry Detergent Pods, Lavender with Vanilla, or Molly Suds Laundry Powder, or ATTITUDE’s laundry detergent (I also love ATTITUDE’s baby bath)–smells amazing!
 Use the code ROOT10 for $10 off your first purchase at ATTITUDE.

 Dryer Sheets: These are so incredibly toxic, and I made the switch years ago to DIY Wool Dryer Balls and have never looked back!

 Bleach: Since I never use bleach in my house because it’s so toxic, I love these Grab Green Natural Non-Chlorine Bleach Alternative Pods.

 Stain Remover: White Vinegar.
 Yes, really.
 This works as well as any stain remover I’ve tried.
 I usually pour vinegar directly on the stain to spot treat.
 And for really tough stains, I’ll scrub some Dr. Bronner’s castile soap into the stain as well.
 Works like a charm, I swear!